erwinluis/splitable_doc/README.md

 ### Code in Ruby

-`Checkout with Splitable` does not depend on any language.
+`Checkout with split(able)` does not depend on any language.
 The http `POST` request can be made in any lanauge.
 We at Splitable.com use `ruby` as programming language.
 Here are some code snippets which might help you understand the API better.

 Below is an example of `POST` request being sent to `https://www.splitable.com/api/splits` and the response is being parsed.